jur1st/darkolabs.io/content/emc2/timeline-gpt4o1.md

 A rough timeline of events depicted in the [Darko Labs Data Set](https://darkolabs.io/emc2).
 Compare to the output of [[Claude Sonnet 3.5](https://darkolabs.io/emc2/timeline-sonnet-35/).
+An interactive timeline can be found at [https://darkolabs.io/emc2/timeline-interactive/](https://darkolabs.io/emc2/timeline-interactive/)

 # Ellingson Cyber Attack Timeline